snkas/basic-sim/README.md

 This ns-3 module is intended to make experimental simulation of networks a bit easier.
-It has a wrapper to take care of loading in run folder configurations (e.g., runtime, random seed), a topology abstraction, an additional routing abstraction called "arbiter routing", a heuristic TCP optimizer, and three handy applications (TCP flows, UDP bursts, and UDP pings).
+It has a wrapper to take care of loading in run folder configurations (e.g., runtime, random seed), a topology abstraction, an additional routing abstraction called "arbiter routing", a TCP configuration helper, and three handy applications (TCP flows, UDP bursts, and UDP pings).

 **This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.